The election interference case against Trump is taking shape

 The case set for trial in Washington, D.C., in March accuses Trump of leading a conspiracy to obstruct the certification of the 2020 election and deprive millions of voters from having their ballots count.
 More than 140 law enforcement officers suffered injuries after a mob stormed the U.S. Capitol on Jan.
 6, disrupting the peaceful transfer of power.

-Lawyers for Trump are asking the judge to remove mentions of what happened that day from the four-count felony indictmentbecause they could "inflame" or prejudice the jury.
+Lawyers for Trump asked the judge to remove mentions of what happened that day from the four-count felony indictmentbecause they could "inflame" or prejudice the jury.

 "[N]ot a shred of evidence suggests President Trump called for any violence or asked anyone to enter the Capitol unlawfully," Trump attorneys John Lauro and Todd Blanche wrote in a court filing this week.